 Our rundown of our favourite things to do in Boston will give you some more ideas, along with tips on places to eat and drink while you’re there.

-If you’re planning a stay at Appletree Country Park and you haven’t visited Lincoln before, then we definitely recommend incorporating a trip to our historic city into your itinerary!
+If you’re planning a stay at Appletree Holiday Park and you haven’t visited Lincoln before, then we definitely recommend incorporating a trip to our historic city into your itinerary!
 It’s just 45 minutes drive away, and perfect for a day out.

 As our home city, Lincoln is the main focus of our blog, so just take a browse around this site to find some inspiration.
 Start with our compilation of things to do in Lincoln.